Using Invoices vs. Receipts for Your Home Business

 To ensure your customer or client is clear about the cost you’re asking them to pay, it's important to be extremely detailed with your invoices.
 Every invoice should include:

-- The date the invoice was created.
-This is crucial for timely payment.
+- The date the invoice was created, which is crucial for timely payment

 How to Create an Invoice